yoavne26-hub/inventory-management-sql-bi/README.md

 Open SQL Server Management Studio.

-Run the script:
+Run the database creation script:

 sql/01_build_database.sql

-This creates the full database schema and constraints.
+This script creates the entire database schema and all constraints.

 Import the dataset from: